1961 Major League Baseball expansion: Performance of expansion teams

-In 1961, Wrigley Field (not to be confused with the Chicago stadium of the same name), a former minor league stadium, served as the home of the Angels; for the next four seasons, they shared Dodger Stadium with the Dodgers.
+In 1961, Wrigley Field (unaffiliated with the stadium of the same name in Chicago), a former minor league stadium, served as the home of the Angels; for the next four seasons, they shared Dodger Stadium with the Dodgers.
 Los Angeles won 70 games in its first season, exceeding expectations.
 The following season, they held first place in the AL as late as July 4, ending the year with 86 victories.
 However, the team's performance declined in future years, as its strategy of acquiring "recognizable names" led to aging talent whose output fell before the Angels' minor league system could replace them.
+The Angels moved into Anaheim Stadium in 1966, and won their first World Series in 2002, while known as the Anaheim Angels.

 The Senators experienced a lack of strong fan interest in their inaugural season, drawing under 600,000 fans for the year.
 The team annually posted about 90 defeats in most future years, and did not win more games than it lost until 1969, when Washington ended the season with an 86–76 win–loss record.
 The original owner of the club left early in the Senators' existence, and a second shift occurred shortly after stockbrokers James Johnson and James Lemon purchased the team from Elwood Quesada.
 In September 1971, then-owner Bob Short announced that the Senators would move to the Dallas area after the season; the team's last game in Washington was forfeited due to "unruly behavior" by Senators fans.
+It would not be until 2005 when MLB returned to Washington by relocating the NL's Montreal Expos, established in 1969, and renaming them the Washington Nationals.
+The Nationals would win their first World Series in 2019, while the Texas Rangers would claim their first Series win in 2023.

 Aftermath

 The 1961 expansion was the first in a series of moves that resulted in MLB nearly doubling in size to 30 franchises.
 As part of MLB's effort to prevent the formation of the Continental League, the NL added the New York Mets and Houston Colt .45s (who later changed their nickname to the Astros) for the 1962 season.
 Another expansion draft was made to stock the new teams for the 1962 season.
 Four new clubs joined the AL and NL in 1969, in San Diego, Kansas City, Montreal, and Seattle (although the team moved to Milwaukee the following year).
 Further two-team expansions took place in 1977, 1993, and 1998.
-The expansions had the effect of placing MLB teams across the continent; before 1961, only a few teams were based west of the Mississippi River.
+The expansions had the effect of placing MLB teams across the continent; before 1961, only four teams (the Dodgers, Giants, Kansas City Athletics, and St. Louis Cardinals) were based west of the Mississippi.